 4. Zoo Warlock Mulligan

-Prince Keleseth, Kobold Librarian, Flame Imp, and the first copies of Lightwarden, Voodoo Doctor, Soul Infusion, and Happy Ghoul are keeps in the vast majority of matchups.
-Kobold Librarian and Flame Imp are cost-effective minions which are strong on turn one but get weaker as the game goes on, Lightwarden, Voodoo Doctor, and Happy Ghoul are the main cards which enable our deck to "cheat" on Mana, and Soul Infusion is a very strong play on turns 1 and 2 in combination with any 1 drop.
+Prince Keleseth, Kobold Librarian, Flame Imp, and the first copies of Lightwarden, Voodoo Doctor, and Happy Ghoul are keeps in the vast majority of matchups.
+Kobold Librarian and Flame Imp are cost-effective minions which are strong on turn one but get weaker as the game goes on, Lightwarden, Voodoo Doctor, and Happy Ghoul are the main cards which enable our deck to "cheat" on Mana.

 5. Zoo Warlock Strategy

 There are two payoff cards for the healing theme within the deck, Lightwarden and Happy Ghoul.
 Without these cards, there is not much reason to play this deck over a more standard Zoo list.
 Consequently, your "Plan A" for the first four turns of the game is to get as much value from these cards as you can.
 Look for ways to get these minions down as early as possible before your opponent can clear them away with board wipes.

 Your goal in the first four turns of the game is to deal as much damage as possible while simultaneously making it awkward for your opponent to clear your board.
 To accomplish this, it is necessary to understand which board wipes and early minions your opponent is capable of playing against you.
 Against decks and classes which lack board wipes (such as Rogue), your goal should be to flood the board with as many minions as possible to pressure their arsenal of removal spells.
 Against classes and decks which run board wipes, your goal is to apply pressure to them without over-committing to the board.
 An easy way to lose against control decks is to dump your hand into a turn 4 Hellfire or Duskbreaker!